Retail industry: Modern era

-21st century
+21st century before COVID-19

-Pre COVID-19

 As the 21st century takes shape, large retail stores have come under increasing pressure from online sales models and reductions in store size are evident.
 Overexpansion of malls and big-box chains brought fierce competition and other issues such as business debt.
 By the 2010s, a combination of factors led to what some dubbed the retail apocalypse; a wave of store closures and chain bankruptcies, particularly in North America.
 Well-known chains like Toys “R” Us, Sears, and JCPenney shrank dramatically or entered bankruptcy.
 From 2010 onward, thousands of U.S. stores were shuttered each year, and the decline accelerated around 2017 and again in 2020.
 Not everyone agreed on the term “apocalypse,” noting that many retailers continued to expand and that overall retail sales kept growing, but there was undoubtedly a significant shakeout in the industry.
 By the end of the 2010s, retailers were increasingly focusing on experiential store concepts and online integration to lure back customers.
 Large format stores that once dominated retail were rethinking their footprints, while some malls began redeveloping empty space into offices, hotels, or community use.

-Recent Trends and the Impact of COVID-19
+Recent trends and the impact of COVID-19

 In the early 2020s, retail has been shaped by the rapid growth of e-commerce and by the disruptive impact of the COVID-19 pandemic.
 Online retail sales had been steadily rising each year, but the pandemic dramatically accelerated that trend.
 In 2020, as lockdowns and social distancing kept people out of physical stores, e-commerce sales surged by 43% in the United States; jumping from about $571 billion in 2019 to $815 billion in 2020.
 This represented an unprecedented increase of nearly $244 billion in a single year.
 Globally, a similar story unfolded: the share of online sales in total retail climbed sharply.
-Before the pandemic, around 16% of retail sales worldwide were online; by the end of 2020, online’s share had grown to roughly 19%, a level that held in 2021 as well.
+Before the pandemic, around 16% of retail sales worldwide were online; by the end of 2020, online's share had grown to roughly 19%, a level that held in 2021 as well.
 Markets with strict lockdowns saw especially large shifts to e-commerce.
 For instance, countries like the UK and South Korea reached over a quarter of retail sales online in 2021; among the highest in the world.

+Major downturn in 2020s

+In the 2020s the retail industry has been marked by major downturns across many distinct types of stores.
+Thousands of stores closed in 2025, with thousands more predicted to close.
+As of 2026, Macys announced plans to shut down 150 stores.
+In 2026 CVS closed about 270 locations, after shutting about 900 locations between 2022 and 2024.
+Walgreens had a major reduction of stores in 2025, and shut down over 500 locations.

+In 2024, Rite Aid had only about 1300 retail locations, a major reduction from its 2100 active locations in 2023.

-Key Innovations in Retail Technology and Infrastructure
+Retail technology and infrastructure

 Japan has the largest number of vending machines per capita.